cloudflare/cloudflare-docs/products/workers/src/content/tutorials/authorize-users-with-auth0/index.md

 The `auth0` object wraps several secrets, which are encrypted values that can be defined and used by your script.
 In the [**Publish** section](/authorize-users-with-auth0#publish) of this tutorial, you will define these secrets using the [`wrangler secret`](/cli-wrangler/commands#secret) command.

 The `generateStateParam` function will be used to prevent [Cross-Site Request Forgery attacks](https://auth0.com/docs/protocols/oauth2/mitigate-csrf-attacks).
-For now, you will return a string “stub”, but later in the tutorial, `generateStateParam` will generate a random “state” parameter that you will store in Workers KV to verify incoming authorization requests.
+For now, you will return a string “stub” but later in the tutorial, `generateStateParam` will generate a random “state” parameter that you will store in Workers KV to verify incoming authorization requests.

 The `verify` function, which you will stub out in your first pass through this file, will check for an authorization key and look up a corresponding value in Workers KV.
-For now, you will simply return an object with an `accessToken` string, to simulate an authorized request.
+For now, you will simply return an object with an `accessToken` string to simulate an authorized request.

 The `authorize` function, which should be exported from `./auth0.js`, will wait for the response from the `verify` function, and return an array that can be used to determine how the application should proceed.